egithinji/egithinji/README.md

 - 👋 Hi, I’m @egithinji
-- 👀 I’m interested in Rust and network programming.
-I have a background in network admin and project management, but now switching to programming.
+- 👀 I have a background in network admin and project management, but am now focused on programming.
-- 👀 I've also done some native Android development (Java).
+- 👀 I'm currently learning Rust.
-- 🌱 I’m currently learning Rust and network programming.
+- 👀 I've also done some native Android development in Java.
 - 💞️ I’m open to collaborate on any interesting projects.
 - 📫 How to reach me: ericgithinji@gmail.com.